lunayg/Case-Study-Improving-Wego-Conversion-Through-Real-Time-Tracking-Funnel-Intelligence/README.md

-## Case Study: Root-Cause Analysis of CTR Decline: Detecting FX Drift & Pricing Inconsistencies in Wego
+## Case Study: Root-Cause Analysis of CTR Decline: Detecting FX Drift & Pricing Inconsistencies in Travel MetaSearch

-_Focus on uncovering the drivers of CTR Drop, a real-time pricing diagnostics for Wego_
+_Focus on uncovering the drivers of Pricing Inconsistencies & CTR Drop_

 ---

 ## 🗒️Overview

-This case study simulates a real-world project for **Wego**, a leading travel platform, focused on solving key business intelligence challenges in travel data during peak seasons:
+This case study simulates a real-world project for **Wego**, a leading travel metasearch platform, focused on solving key business intelligence challenges in travel data during peak seasons:
 - **Price volatility** and **data lag**
 - Potential loss of user trust suggested by **Conversion drop-offs** in the search-to-booking funnel